LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 a.
 The Policy Table Snapshot represents a Local Policy Table at a particular moment-in-time.
 b. `messages` sub-section is excluded from PTS with the purpose to limit the size of a request payload.

+2.1

+To create Policy Table Snapshot

+SDL must

+include `schema_version` while requesting the policy update

+_Information:_
+a.
+Policy server would then compare the schema version received from cloud with what is available on server.
+Based on this comparison, vehicle data schema update would be sent in policy update response.

+2.2

+SDL must

+include `schema_version` in `vehicle_data` only if `schema_items` schema is included

+Note: snapshot shall not include full details of `schema_items` within `vehicle_data`

 ### Sending path to Policy Table Snapshot to HMI
 3.